 - Stand on one end of your working space with a pillow about a foot or two in front of you.

 - Start running and jump on the pillow with some force.

 - Immediately jump off the other end trying to twist the body 180 degrees in the air.

 - Now see, if you can perform a 360 degrees rotation.

 - Try this a couple of times.

-I don’t know about your kids, but my kids just couldn’t get enough of jumping.
+My kids just couldn’t get enough of this experiment.